cjsatuforc/Space-Bar/README.md

 ![Banner Icon made by Freepik from www.flaticon.com ](https://github.com/jonathanrjpereira/Space-Bar/blob/master/img/Banner.svg)

 Space Bar is a physical notification display which is triggered when a certain event occurs in Outer Space.
-It is an IoT project which uses @IFTTT's Space service to control the state of a @particle-iot Photon's I/O pins.
+It is an IoT project which uses IFTTT's Space service to control the state of a Particle Photon's I/O pins.

 ## Notifications